CHARLES GRAVES PAINTING - FREQUENTLY ASKED QUESTIONS:

 Satin finish: Satin has more sheen than eggshell, and also cleans better.
 This finish is a good choice for powder rooms and kitchens.
 It’s also great for younger kids' bedrooms.

 Semi-gloss finish: A semi-gloss paint is very washable, scrubbable and gives more shine than satin.
-Semi-gloss is the standard go-to finish for cabinets, trim, moldings, doors, windows, and bathrooms that have showers.
+Semi-gloss is the standard go-to finish for cabinets, trim, moldings, doors, windows, and bathrooms that have showers or tubs.

 Gloss or High-gloss finish: A high-gloss finish has a shiny, polished look.
 It’s also stain resistant and very scrubbable, which makes it a good choice for the areas of a home that get the most wear and tear, such as kitchens and baths.
 Food splatter or even crayon marks will clean up easily on a high-gloss finish.
 High-gloss is generally used for accent walls, to make a statement, and Gloss is often used for exterior trim.

-Not mentioned due to being atypical, are low lustre, medium lustre, and industrial high gloss.
-Also, there are specialty paint finishes/types, such as chlorinated rubber paints for marine/ship coatings; epoxy blends or 100% solids epoxies, often for garage floors or commercial spaces/factories; catalyst coatings; whiteboard or chalkboard coatings; elastomeric coatings; and more.
+Not elaborated on due to being atypical, are low lustre, medium lustre, and industrial high gloss.
+Also, there are specialty paint finishes/types, such as chlorinated rubber paints for marine/ship hulls; epoxy blends or 100% solids epoxies, often for garage floors or commercial spaces/factories; catalyst coatings; whiteboard or chalkboard coatings; elastomeric coatings; 2K tinted poly's; zinc coatings, for structural steel; and more.
 If it exists, we do it- just ask!
 If you have a commercial or special situation and need professional guidance, we are here to help.

 What time of the day do you typically start and finish work?